Utah is known for its recreation opportunities, from hiking in five national parks

 is a nonprofit organization that has been providing outdoor recreation opportunities for people with disabilities since 1977, including the incredible river trip down the Colorado River.
 Read more about Splore below, or read about

 The Salt Lake Tribune's unforgettable "Bucket List" experience with Splore, including a short video from the production.

 National Parks, State Parks and Public Lands

 Wasatch Front Adaptive Recreation Resources

 (Therapeutic Recreation And Independent Life Styles), Salt Lake City, is an outreach program of the University of Utah Health Care Rehabilitation Center that promotes health and active lifestyles for individuals with spinal cord injury or disease through the educational, social, and psychological components of recreation.
-TRAILS works with doctors, therapists (physical, occupational, and recreation), and engineers to develop programs and adaptive equipment specifically for those with spinal cord injuries.
+TRAILS works with doctors, therapy professionals (physical, occupational, and recreation), and engineers to develop programs and adaptive equipment specifically for those with spinal cord injuries.
 The organization also works with the University of Utah Recreation and Outdoor Rental Program to house and rent adaptive equipment.
 Statewide programs include hand-cycling, swim lessons, kayak outings, camping, and skiing. http://healthcare.utah.edu/rehab/support_services/trails.html

 , Salt Lake City, has been providing outdoor recreation opportunities for people with disabilities since 1977.
 Programs throughout the Salt Lake and Moab areas are season-specific and go year-round.
 SPLORE is most well-known for being the first organization in the state to take people with disabilities rafting down the Colorado River.
 Additional programs include indoor and outdoor rock climbing, canoeing, Nordic skiing, snowshoeing, hiking, camping, and specialized group trips.
 Be sure to ask about the scholarship program. www.splore.org